NedYork/Orb/README.md

 ## Features

 - Intuitive API for ease-of-use.
-- Implements core functionality of ActiveRecord::Base
+- Implements similar core functionality of ActiveRecord::Base
 - Provides logical syntax and follows Ruby conventions.
 - Follows the well-loved 'convention over configuration' mantra for naming when setting associations. e.g Will search schema for "houses" table if "House"